► Aston Martin DBX review: a sports car on stilts?

 ► First impressions of Urus rival

-In March this year, Aston Martin will start deliveries of the DBX, its first SUV.
-The £158,000 off-roader represents a new market, an all-new platform, and a new production facility too; the DBX will be produced at St Athan in Wales, not Gaydon.
+The £158,000 Aston Martin DBX SUV represents a new market, an all-new platform, and a new production facility too; it will be produced at St Athan in Wales, not Gaydon.

 No Aston has ever had to achieve more: not only accelerate 2245kg (more than Lamborghini Urus, less than Bentayga) from 0-62mph in around 4.5 seconds and top 180mph, but corner enthusiastically, grip securely, ride smoothly, encourage easy conversation at high autobahn speeds, wade through 500mm deep water, tow 2.7 tonnes and carry a 100kg roofload.